snipsco/snips-issues/README.md

 If you are looking for **support**, use the [forum](https://forum.snips.ai).
 It will be easier to share your experience and the solution to your problem with the community

-Before creating a new issue, check if it as not already be reported.
+Before creating a new issue, check if it has not already been reported.

 Consider reporting the following information to ease the debugging:
 - Which platform you are using (e.g. Raspbian on a Raspberry Pi3)